Discrete reversed Hardy inequalities and H\"older estimates in Lorentz sequence spaces: Reversed Hardy inequalities with power weights for decreasing sequences

 \section{Reversed Hardy inequalities with power weights for decreasing sequences}

-To establish optimal inequalities relating the maximal norm to the Lorentz norm, it is necessary to derive reverse Hardy-type inequalities (in the discrete setting also known as Cesàro inequalities) for nonincreasing sequences.
-Although for the case of functions the results are known, see e.g \cite{HLP} or \cite{KMP} we could not find a similar result for sequences, except in the unweighted case, see e.g. \cite{R}.
-It seems that the cases for decreasing and increasing weights are different, both with respect to the best constant and with respect to the technique of the proof.
-We treat the cases of increasing and decreasing weights separately.
-The case for increasing weights will be used to prove H\"{o}lder's inequality in Section 5.
+To establish inequalities relating the maximal Lorentz norm to the standard Lorentz norm, one needs reversed Hardy-type inequalities for nonincreasing sequences.
+In the discrete setting these are also known as Ces\`aro inequalities.
+For functions, related results are classical; see, for example, \cite{HLP} and \cite{KMP}.
+For sequences, the unweighted case appears in \cite{R}; discrete factorization methods for classical inequalities are systematically developed in \cite{B}.
+The weighted discrete case requires some special attention since increasing and decreasing weights lead to different constants.